 What is Macular Degeneration?

-Macular degeneration is a progressive condition that affects over 15 million Americans and millions more people around the world.
+Macular degeneration is a progressive condition that affects over 15 million Americans and millions of more people around the world.
 The disease attacks the macula of the eye and is a disorder of the retina located in the back of the eye.
 The retina is responsible for transmitting images from the eye to the brain via the optic nerve.
 Macular degeneration rarely results in complete blindness, but it does damage central vision and may leave only dim images or black holes at the center of vision.
 This condition affects mostly the aging population.
 Many affected patients find it harder to see things that are directly in front of them This will result in making reading, writing and driving very difficult.

 There are a number of abnormalities associated with the term “age-related macular degeneration.”
-They range from mild changes with no decrease in vision to abnormalities severe enough to result in the loss of all “straight ahead” vision.
+They range from mild changes with no decrease in vision to abnormalities severe enough to result in the loss of all “straight-ahead” vision.
 Macular degeneration does not cause total blindness because the remaining and undamaged parts of the retina outside the macula continue to provide “side” vision.

 There are two main types of macular degeneration, “dry” and “wet”.
 The dry form is by far the most common type.
 The wet form is much less common, but it happens more quickly and is more severe.

 - Dry ARMD accounts for about 8 out of 10 cases of macular degeneration.
 It develops slowly and causes central vision to become dimmer or more blurry over time.
-It usually does not cause severe vision loss unless it turns into the wet form.
+It usually does not cause severe vision loss unless it turns into a wet form.

 - Wet ARMD accounts for only about 2 out of 10 cases of macular degeneration.
 It can cause serious vision loss within months or even weeks.
 People who have the wet form have the dry form first.